tobydoig/tagweight/README.md

     `git clone git@github.com:tobydoig/tagweight.git`

 2. Within Chrome click the customize button (3 dots on address bar) then More tools -> Extensions
 3. Click the "Load unpacked" button.
 You'll now see a warning message appear in your Chrome tabs.
-This is telling you that the plugin can (or could) see any all data being transferred.
+Do not be alarmed, this is expected.
+This is telling you that the plugin can (or could) access data in any of your tabs/windows.
 Please see the "Security" section below for security implications.

   ![Calculate weight menu](/docs/debugging.png)